The planet parade continues! 6 planets are still visible in the night sky, into the middle of February

 The planets continue to be visible in the night sky in February 2025, but increasing daylight and loss of altitude will mean this 'planetary alignment' won't last.

-In truth, the best time to see Venus, Mars, Jupiter, Saturn, Uranus and Neptune in February 2025 will be at the very start of the month.
+In truth, the best time to see Venus, Mars, Jupiter, Saturn, Uranus and Neptune in February 2025 was at the very start of the month.

 Share your observing experiences and images with us by emailing contactus@skyatnightmagazine.com